 Prerequisite: FLS-261, Advanced Spanish I, or four satisfactory years of high school Spanish with instructor approval.
 Students are expected to maximize their use of Spanish in the classroom.
 Guided dialogs as well as extemporaneous speaking will increase fluency.
 Original texts from various Hispanic countries will be used to gain cultural understanding, vocabulary, and provide topics for classroom discussion.
 By end of semester, students should be able to express themselves in speech and writing using all verb tenses.
 Short creative writings will be done.
 Articles from Hispanic countries will be used to expose students to a wide range of events and cultural differences.
 The use of contemporary music and videos will enhance student listening comprehension.
 Limited use of tests will be used along with in-class participation and out-of-class work to evaluate student progress.
 This semester's reading will include one drama, "En la ardiente oscuridad."
-Mexican movies, such as "el Mariachi" and "El Profe (Cantinflas)", will be viewed for which students will write a summary.
+Mexican movies, such as "El Mariachi" and "El Profe (Cantinflas)", will be viewed for which students will write a summary.
 Projects may include transcription of a song or video segment, or researching a topic of a current event in a Hispanic country.
-Every student should demonstrate improvement in all four skills --reading, writing, listening, and speaking.
+Every student should demonstrate improvement in all four skills--reading, writing, listening, and speaking.
 (30-30) Equivalent to 35-261, SPAN-261.

 GEO-124 Regional Geography of the Nonwestern World (3 s.h.)
 A regional study of the physical and cultural spatial patterns of Middle America, South America, North Africa/Southwest Asia, South Asia, East Asia, Southeast Asia and the Pacific World.
 (45-0) Equivalent to GEOG-103, 80-152.

 GEO-125 Regional Geography of the Developed World (3 s.h.)
 A regional study of the physical and cultural spatial patterns of Europe, Australia, Russia, and Anglo-American.
 (45-0) Equivalent to GEOG-102, 80-151.

-GEO-131 Physical Geography

-An introductory systems course in geography that acquaints the student with spatial relationships that exist in the physical environment.
-Topics include: geographic tools, weather and climate, land forms, soils, water resources, plants, and animals.
-Lab experience included.
+GEO-131 Physical Geography (3 s.h.)
+An introductory systems course in physical geography that acquaints the student with the spatial relationships that exist between man and his physical environment.
 (45-0) Equivalent to GEOG-101, 80-150.

-GRA-108 Visual Communication

-Prerequisite: CIS-210, Web Development I, or BCA-185, Beginning Web Page Development, or permission of the instructor.
-Visual Communication is an introduction to visual problem solving and communication through print and the World Wide Web.
-This course will cover basic technical terminology, an overview of software and equipment for graphic design and an introduction into digital imagery.
+(3 s.h.)
+GRA-108 Visual Communication Prerequisite: CIS-210, Web Development I, or permission of the instructor.
+Visual Communication is an introduction to visual problem solving and communication.
+This course will cover basic technical terminology, an overview of software and equipment for web and graphic design and an introduction into digital imagery.
 The goal is to expand student competency in basic visual and technical skills, developing and understanding of how perception relates to communication and expose students to current issues related to design.
 (45-0) Equivalent to 15-201, ECOM-115.

-GRA-117 Principles of Illustration
+GRA-123 Principles of Illustration (3 s.h.)
 Prerequisite: ART-120, Two-Dimensional Design, ART-133, Drawing, and ART-143, Painting I. This course will emphasize the research and conceptual development skills needed to complete successful illustrations for publications in print or on the web.
 It will explore the various techniques used by contemporary illustrators, including traditional methods such as drawing and painting as well as digital processes.
 This course will require students to have good drawing skills and basic skills in painting.
-Skills in digital illustration programs such as Adobe Illustrator and Photoshop will be developed.
+Skills in digital illustration programs such as Adobe Illustrator and Photoshop will also be developed.
 (45-0)